 Time Capsule Day – Plan a time capsule activity for kids to remember what a memorable year it has been.

 Thank You Day – Write thank you notes to staff members and other helpers or parent volunteers to thank them for their efforts.
+Or have students write something they are thankful for

 Other Ideas: bring a toy day, dress like a teacher day, talent show, tie dye shirt day, teamwork day